Microsoft Entra ID Suspicious Session Reuse to Graph Access

 About

 Identifies potential session hijacking or token replay in Microsoft Entra ID.
-This rule detects cases where a user signs in and subsequently accesses Microsoft Graph from a different IP address using the same session ID within a short time window.
-This may indicate the use of a stolen refresh/access token or session cookie to impersonate the user and interact with Microsoft services.
+This rule detects cases where a user signs in and subsequently accesses Microsoft Graph from a different IP address using the same session ID.
+This may indicate a successful OAuth phishing attack, session hijacking, or token replay attack, where an adversary has stolen a session cookie or refresh/access token and is impersonating the user from an alternate host or location.

 Tags